Net Worth

 Career Earnings

 Dario Franchitti was one of the richest racing drivers in the world before he retired, and while he has since been surpassed, his earnings are still significant.
-While we don’t have access to everything he has earned over the course of his 11-year career, we do know what he’s made from some of his greatest races.
+While we don’t have access to everything he’s earned over his 11-year career, we do know what he’s earned from some of his greatest races.

 - As the winner of the 2007 Indy 500, Franchitti earned an estimated $1.6 million.